aerljd7/VoucherScan/README.md

 VoucherScan

- -uses arp scan to search devices from the network
+Uses arp scan to search devices and saves the mac addresses to a file

+Tested on Omada voucher type
-Tested on Debian, Mint
+OS: Debian, Mint

-run: sudo python3 scan1.py
+To run: sudo python3 scan1.py